Chapter

 NASB Now concerning the things about which you wrote, it is good for a man not to touch a woman.

-CSB Now in response to the matters you wrote about: "It is good for a man not to have sexual relations with a woman."
+CSB Now in response to the matters you wrote about: "It is good for a man not to use a woman for sex."

 NLT Now regarding the questions you asked in your letter.
 Yes, it is good to abstain from sexual relations.